Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 1. Navigate to the GitHub Actions page for the "Tests" action.
 2. Open the "Summary" page with the house icon.
 3. Under the "Artifacts" section, there should be a "html_docs" entry.
 Download it.
-4. Choose the theme you want, such as `qiskit_html_docs.tar.gz`, and un-tar it.
-Then, open the `index.html` page in a browser.
+Un-tar it, then open the `index.html` page in a browswer.

 Contributors with write access can also use live previews of the docs: GitHub will deploy a website using your changes.
 To use live previews, push your branch to `upstream` rather than your fork.
 GitHub will leave a comment with the link to the site.
 Please prefix your branch name with your initials, e.g. `EA/add-translations`, for good Git hygiene.

 ------
 ## FYI: How Furo Theme Inheritance Works

-We use Sphinx's inheritance future for our Furo-based `qiskit` theme, which we set in `theme/qiskit-sphinx-theme/theme.conf`.
+We use Sphinx's inheritance feature because our theme is built on top of [Furo](https://github.com/pradyunsg/furo).
+The `furo` inheritance is configured in `theme/qiskit-sphinx-theme/theme.conf`.
 Sphinx will default to using all the files from Furo.
 But if we have a file with the same name as Furo, then Sphinx will use our copy.
 That allows us to override only what we care about.

 We try to keep changes to a minimum because every divergence we make from base Furo increases our maintenance burden.
-Hence we prioritise only making changes that are important to the Qiskit brand.
+Hence we prioritise only making changes that are important to the Qiskit Ecosystem brand.
 If the change would be generally useful to other users of Furo, we try to contribute upstream to the Furo project itself.

-The `qiskit-ecosystem` theme then inherits the `qiskit` theme to make some tweaks, although we're removing the `qiskit` theme so the themes are converging.

 ### How to change HTML
 Copy the HTML template from Furo and save it in the same file path.
 Then, at the top of the file, add this header: